Consolidated B-24 Liberator: RAF

 The Liberator II (referred to as the LB-30A by the USAAF) were divided between Coastal Command, Bomber Command, and British Overseas Airways Corporation (BOAC).
 Both BOAC and the RAF used converted Liberator IIs as unarmed long-range cargo carriers.
 These aircraft flew between the United Kingdom and Egypt (with an extensive detour around Spain over the Atlantic), and they were used in the evacuation of Java in the East Indies.
 BOAC also flew trans-Atlantic services and other various long-range air transportation routes.

 Two RAF bomber squadrons with Liberators were deployed to the Middle East in early 1942.
 While RAF Bomber Command did not use B-24s as strategic bombers over mainland North West Europe, No. 223 Squadron RAF, one of Bomber Command's 100 (Bomber Support) Group squadrons, used 20 Liberator VIs to carry electronic jamming equipment to counter German radar.

-In October 1944, two RAF Liberator squadrons (357 and 358) were deployed to Jessore India in support of British SAS, American OSS and French SIS underground operations throughout SE Asia.
+In October 1944, two RAF Liberator squadrons (357 and 358) were deployed to Jessore, India, in support of British SAS, American OSS and French SIS underground operations throughout SE Asia.
 The aircraft were stripped of most armaments to allow for fuel for up to 26-hour return flights such as Jessore to Singapore.

 Liberators were also used as anti-submarine patrol aircraft by RAF Coastal Command.
-RAF Liberators were also operated as bombers from India by SEAC and would have been a part of Tiger Force if the war had continued.
+RAF Liberators were operated as bombers from India by SEAC and would have been a part of Tiger Force if the war had continued.
 Many of the surviving Liberators originated in this Command.